Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of stellar winds

 \subsection{The effect of stellar winds on merging binary black holes}

-In the last subsection, we discussed how the masses of black holes formed in interacting binaries are affected by different stellar wind models.
-In this subsection, we turn our attention to the merging binary black holes specifically.
-In Figure \ref{fig:wind_primary_first}, we plot the primary mass distribution of merging binary black holes for all of our three stellar wind models with different values of $\zeta_{ad,rad}$ and $\gamma$ at metallicities $Z = 0.02,\, 0.01,\,0.005$, but a fixed $\beta = 0.3$.
-Firstly, we see that decreasing the mass loss rates of optically thin stellar winds by a factor of three only increases the maximum mass of a merging binary black holes by $\sim\,4\,M_{\odot}$ at most.
-This is not surprising, as we found similar results in subsection \ref{subsec:interacting}.
-Secondly, whether the most massive black holes of Model III end up in merging binary systems depends on what we assume about the mass transfer stability criteria for giants with radiative donors.
-If we assume $\zeta_{ad,rad} = 4$, the maximum masses of black holes do not differ much between Model II and Model III (Figure \ref{fig:wind_primary_first}).
-However, this is no longer the case for $\zeta_{ad,rad} = 7.5$.
-In particular, the merging binary black hole masses can reach up to $M_{BH}\sim\,30\,M_{\odot}$ for Model III at $Z = 0.01$.
+In this subsection, we discuss how the maximum mass of merging binary black holes are affected with different stellar wind models.
+In Fig. \ref{fig:wind_primary_first}, we show the primary mass distribution of merging binary black holes for all of our three stellar wind models and with different values of $\zeta_{\rm ad,rad}$ and $\gamma$ at metallicities $Z = 0.02,\, 0.01,\,0.005$.
+The difference in the maximum mass in Model I and Model II is only $\sim\,4\,M_{\odot}$ and therefore not significant.
+This is not surprising, as we found similar results for interacting binaries in section \ref{subsec:interacting}.